danielsaidi/website_danielsaidi/collections/_posts/2022/2022-07-01-building-a-rich-text-editor-for-uikit-appkit-and-swiftui.md

 As you can see, we can only implement this view for `macOS`, `iOS` and `tvOS`, since `UITextView` is not available on `watchOS`.

-Furthermore, the `UITextView` and `NSTextView` api:s differ quite a bit.
-For instance, to get and set the attributed string, `UITextView` has an `attributedText` property, while `NSTextView` has an `attributedString()` function to get the string and provides an optional `textStorage` to change it.
+Furthermore, the `UITextView` and `NSTextView` APIs differ quite a bit.
+For instance, to get and set the attributed string, `UITextView` has an `attributedText` property, while `NSTextView` has an `attributedString()` function to get the string and an optional `textStorage` property to change it.

-To bridge the platform differences, we can add extend the views with additional properties, to make them get the same api:s.
-To ensure that we actually do have the same api:s for both platforms, I prefer to add protocols that enforce this.
-For the rich text view, let's add a `RichTextViewRepresentable` protocol:
+To bridge the platform differences, we can extend the views with additional properties, to make them get the same APIs.
+I also prefer to use protocols to enforce that we've done this correctly.
+For these views, let's add a `RichTextViewRepresentable` protocol:

 ```swift
 public protocol RichTextViewRepresentable {